Storage and Access#

 .itarformat for cloud-stored data.
 The indexed tar archive enables random access with a single file, avoiding the large number of small HTTP requests that directory-based zarr stores would incur.Enable consolidated metadata (the default).
 The

 open_consolidatedparameter onSequenceComponentGroupsReaderisTrueby default, which pre-loads all zarr metadata in a single read.
-This is especially important for remote stores where each metadata lookup would otherwise be a separate round-trip.Increase the block size for high-bandwidth connections.
+This is especially important for remote stores where each metadata lookup would otherwise be a separate round-trip.Tune the block size and cache type for your workload.
 The

-default_block_sizeparameter onUPathcontrols how much data is fetched per request.
-Larger values (e.g. 50–100 MB) reduce the number of requests at the cost of higher per-request latency.Consider local caching for repeated access to the same data. fsspec supports transparent caching via the
+default_block_sizeanddefault_cache_typeparameters onUPathcontrol how much data is fetched per HTTP request and how it is cached in memory.
+For mixed sequential/random workloads, 5 MB withblockcacheprovides the best balance (~50 MB/s sequential, ~16 MB/s random on.itar).
+Larger block sizes (16–64 MB) improve sequential throughput at the cost of random access performance.Consider local caching for repeated access to the same data. fsspec supports transparent caching via the

 simplecacheorfilecacheprotocols:# Cache remote files locally on first access store_path = UPath( "simplecache::s3://my-bucket/sequences/seq01/ncore4.zarr.itar", s3={"profile": "my-aws-profile"}, simplecache={"cache_storage": "/tmp/ncore_cache"}, )